upb-lea/openmodelica-microgrid-gym/docs/parts/user_guide/OpenModelica.rst

 call).

-**Important**: By using filters/loads with inductors or capacitors, leave the initialization in the provided settings.
+**Important**: By using filters/loads with inductors or capacitors, leave the checkbox for the initialization in the provided settings.
 Changes are likely to result in errors while creating the FMU or running the Python files.

 The provided examples are designed for up to two inverters, but the underlying models can be